prettydiff/aphorio/readme.md

 * `npm run test` or  `node ./lib/index.ts test` - Runs the test automation
 * `npm run tsc` - Executes the TypeScript compiler to perform explicit type checking

+Please note that for Docker support the `npm run server` command must be executed using an administrative account and/or shell.

 ### Supported shell command arguments
 All arguments are supported only on the server command, example: `npm run server test no-color`